RaffaeleGalliera/Kozel100/README.md

 ![Alt Text](https://raw.githubusercontent.com/RaffaeleGalliera/Kozel100/master/src/main/webapp/resources/logo.png)
 # Kozel100

-Kozel100 is a material designed Customer Relationship Management system for Consulting Firms that want to manage relationships with their clients.
+Kozel100 is a material designed Customer Relationship Management system for Consulting Firms with the purpose to manage company-clients relationships.

 Made with love by two students for their WEB Engineering University exam in UNIFE (Ferrara, Italy).